joshsharp/braid/src/braid/notes.md

 - Function definition
 - Modules (single file)
 - Comments
-- Calls to Go functions
-- Calls to Bursar functions
+- Calls to Braid functions

 # What are the obvious missing pieces for an MVP?
-- Importing other Bursar modules
+- Importing other modules
 - Importing Go packages?
 But we can run it through goimports
 - Ability to define a main func?
 We could implement that anyway though